 "What about me?"
 I asked her once.
 "Don't you think I'm beautiful?"

 I'm sorry, it must be difficult being invisible, but what the hell is she supposed to say to that???
 If I were invisible and someone said to me "you look beautiful", I'd think they were making fun of me.
 If this is supposed to be an example of her mother being neglectful or not caring about her daughter, then I'm not buying into it.
-Another thing I couldn't believe in was
+Another thing I couldn't believe in was the semi-twist with Graham.
+It was completely at odds with his previous behaviour when he tried to strangle Fiona and I didn't feel it made sense to suggest he'd always been looking out for them.

 One last thing and it's a nitpicky thing.
 It doesn't really bother me that much but I feel like someone should suggest it to Fiona.
 Putting make up on.
 Or face paint.
 Or whatever.
 Because she wants to know what her face looks like and she's invisible... but things do stick to her like clothes, water, dust, etc. So use something to define your face!
 Obviously, it won't be a mirror image but it's better than nothing.
 I can't believe she hasn't tried that once on her life.